3cixty/querymanager/profileStorage/privacyManager/README.md

 Installation
 -----------

+Installation is performed during the install Maven phase.

-Installation of Privacy Manager in local Maven repository:
+The artifact can also be manually installed in local Maven repository:

 ```mvn install:install-file -Dfile=libs/privacymanager-0.1.1.jar -DpomFile=libs/privacymanager-0.1.1.pom```